42atom/minelog/index.md

    4704 plots of size: 465.567 TiB on-disk, 465.806 TiBe (effective) Plot count for all harvesters: 169094
-Total size of plots: 16.343 PiB, 16.352 PiBe (effective) Estimated network space: 33.450 EiB
+Total size of plots: 16.343 PiB, 16.352 PiBe (effective) Estimated network space: 33.210 EiB
-Expected time to win: 9 hours and 53 minutes
+Expected time to win: 11 hours
 Note: log into your key using 'chia wallet show' to see rewards for each key